Herb Adderley, star cornerback with 6 NFL titles, dies at 81 - WHIZ News

 “Herb Adderley simply wouldn’t let me get to the outside,” Hall of Fame receiver Tommy McDonald once said.
 “He’d just beat me up, force me to turn underneath routes all the time. … Other guys tried the same tactic, but he was the only one tough enough and fast enough to get it done.”

 The 6-foot-1, 205-pound Adderley had a career-best seven interceptions in 1962.
-He also led the league in interceptions in 1965 and 1969.
+He led the league in interceptions by yards in 1965 and 1969.
 Adderley also returned kickoffs in all but the final year of his playing days with the Packers, averaging 25.7 yards per return.

 Packers President Mark Murphy called Adderley “one of the greatest defensive backs to ever play the game” and “instrumental in the great success of the Lombardi teams.”